menu

 Demographics

-The percentage of adults in Poy Sippi with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.98% of adults in Poy Sippi have a bachelor's degree or advanced degree.
+The citizens of Poy Sippi are slightly less educated than the national average of 21.84% for the average city or town: 14.98% of adults in Poy Sippi have a bachelor's degree or advanced degree

 The per capita income in Poy Sippi in 2022 was $30,269, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $121,076 for a family of four.
 However, Poy Sippi contains both very wealthy and poor people as well.